Berberis canadensis: Distribution

-Berberis canadensis is indigenous in 13 of the 50 states of the United States.
-Berberis canadensis occurs naturally from the Appalachian Mountains from southern Pennsylvania to northern Georgia and Alabama.
+Berberis canadensis is native to 13 of the 50 states of the United States.
+Berberis canadensis occurred historically from the Appalachian Mountains from southern Pennsylvania to northern Georgia and Alabama.
 Scattered populations have also been reported as far west as Missouri.
+However, it is considered extirpated from Pennsylvania, Alabama, Maryland, and possibly Arkansas.

 The species primarily thrives on rocky slopes on the sides of hills and mountains.
 The species used to be a lot more prevalent in the past, however due to its connection with wheat rust, the United States government has slowly been eradicating the species.
 It seems that the species has reached an equilibrium with the environment, thus indicating no further expansion of the range.
 Unlike most plants whose growth is restricted by weather, B. canadensis is primarily restricted by soil composition and habitat openness.

 Habitat and ecology

 Berberis canadensis grows in many diverse open environments.
 It can be found in dry woodlands or on exposed hillside.
 The species grows in different soils types as well, ranging from basic to slightly acidic and extremely shallow in depth.
 The soil is well-drained with occasional moisture obtained from seasonal rainfall.
 Berberis canadensis is perennial, and is associated with a number of plants that grow in its habitat.